ACCESS-NRI/ACCESS-Hive-Docs/docs/model_evaluation/data/data_basics.md

 ### NetCDF: data and metadata

 ACCESS model data is typically stored in **[netCDF (Network Common Data Form)](https://www.unidata.ucar.edu/software/netcdf)** files.
-NetCDF is well suited to climate and geoscience data because it stores:
+The NetCDF format is well suited to climate and geoscience data because it stores:

 - the data values themselves
 - metadata that describe what the data represent